CAE Reafing and Use of English Test 3

 41 F. Paragraph F continues the topic set by the first paragraph of that text and finishes mentioning a study, dedicated to therapeutic effects of singing in choirs.
 The next paragraph starts with ‘there was a specific angle to this study‘.
 Even though there are some paragraphs with fitting beginnings, their endings do not fit the following paragraph.

 42 B. ‘I take no issue’ and ‘I take no argument’ are followed one by another for emphatic (stronger) effect.
-At the end of Paragraph B the author complains how this information about singing is never put to good use, and the next paragraph states that there are occasional attempts to do so.
-Paragraph C fits well here, but it’s ending is much better used later on.
+At the end of Paragraph B the author complains that this information about singing is never put to good use, and the next paragraph states that there are occasional attempts to do so.
+Paragraph C fits well here, but its ending is much better used later on.

-43 G. The idea of schools not willing to host such events is expanded in this and the previous paragraph.
+43 G. The idea of schools being not willing to host such events is expanded in this and the previous paragraph.
 At the end of Paragraph G a ‘worthwhile singing project’ is mentioned —this is the project that starts the next paragraph — ‘Noye’s Fludde’.

-44 C. The ending of Paragraph C and the beginning of next paragraph talk about the author’s one-time experience of singing in choir.
+44 C. The ending of Paragraph C and the beginning of the next paragraph talk about the author’s one-time experience of singing in choir.

 45 E. The main topic of this and the previous paragraph is access to ‘that world’ — the world of music, the world of possibilities.
 The health benefits are only a ‘bonus’.

 46 A. This paragraph is the only one where Britten is mentioned.
-The singing sessions, mentioned in the paragraph above, are told here to be ‘extraordinary experience’ for all the children that participated.
+The singing sessions, mentioned in the paragraph above, are told here to be an ‘extraordinary experience’ for all the children that participated.

 PART 8

 47 C. Last sentence of the text.
-The tower had been closed and demolished (destroyed)
+The tower had been closed and demolished (destroyed).

 48 A. Second sentence of paragraph two says that the artist ‘does not seek to confirm how the world looks’.
 This means that the works are fairly abstract rather than objective in their nature.